- Schools and Centers

 The Scripps College of Communication is a leader in graduate education, offering innovative, nationally ranked programs ranging from one-year master's degrees for professionals taking the next step in their careers to doctoral programs that prepare the next generation of teachers, scholars and industry leaders.
 Graduate students join an active, diverse and talented academic community, representing many disciplines and professions, and many parts of the world.
 Creative, award-winning faculty bring a broad range of professional and academic experiences, innovative teaching practices, smart technology and grant-funded research projects to graduate education.

-Master's programs are available in Information and Telecommunication Systems, Journalism, Media Arts and Studies, Organizational Communication, Visual Communication and Communication and Development Studies.
+Master's programs are available in Information and Telecommunication Systems, Journalism, Media Arts & Studies, Organizational Communication, Visual Communication and Communication and Development Studies.
 Doctoral programs are offered in Communication Studies and in Mass Communication, through either the E.W.
-Scripps School of Journalism or the School of Media Arts and Studies.
+Scripps School of Journalism or the School of Media Arts & Studies.
 Each program offers a limited number of graduate assistantships in teaching, hands-on media work or research, and/or tuition scholarships.

 Applicants must submit all college transcripts, letters of recommendation, Graduate Record Exam scores and a non-refundable application fee.
 Letters of recommendation and personal goals statements should be sent directly to the school to which you are seeking admission.
 Other application materials should be sent to Graduate Student Services.
 See the specific admission requirements in each program for deadlines and other information that must be included with the application.